mKaloer/wordPredictor/README.md

 Predicts your next word.

 ## Usage
 Create an instance of ```WordPredictor``` and start training it by providing it sample text.
-After training, the next term can be predicted by calling the ´´´predict()´´´ method with the preceding phrase.
+After training, the next term can be predicted by calling the ```predict()``` method with the preceding phrase.
+The ```predict()``` method returns a Patricia-trie of the words, making it possible to perform fast prefix lookup.
 The following shows how to train the predictor with the Gutenberg corpus provided by NLTK and predict three terms based on the user input:

     from word_predictor.word_predictor import WordPredictor
 	import nltk